PenaflorPhi/dotfiles/README.md

 # 🚀 Personal Linux Setup Script

-This is my personal setup script for configuring a fresh Linux installation with essential tools, dotfiles, and system settings.
-Designed for Arch Linux. 🐧
+This is my personal setup script for configuring a fresh Linux installation with essential tools, dotfiles, and system settings. 🐧

 ## 📦 Installed Packages